fafonse/CS2450/journal.md

 ## 11/2/2025
     Happy Halloween I guess.
 I dressed as a clown this year, it was alright.
 I gotta work on a math project today, if I don't do it my grade is probably a definite F for the semester.
 I gotta work more on my team project this week, I've barely touched the repo.
 I got a new watch after my birthday last month, but I regret it now.
 I could've spent those dollars on food and tuiton.
 I don't need another watch.

+## 11/5/2025
+I know it's been like 3 days since the last one, but it's a new week or something.
+My grades still suck.
+I got that math project turned in sunday, but the teacher made it due at 11pm instead of 12am.
+So as soon as I got back from work I had only an hour and a half to get it done.
+If I had 10 more minutes I could have finished it.
+It's alright where it stands right now I suppose.
+I want to work on password hashing for the database for the youface project this week (if I have the time).
+No one seems to care about it, but It's definitely way more feasible that DIRECT MESSAGING (why did we add this issue bruh).